That was my reaction a few weeks ago when the first pay day of the year arrived … and I hadn’t been paid.

 Another example: several months ago I got a letter from the owner/landlord of the neighbouring property.
 They wanted to put up a new fence … and their estimate was over $6,000, or $3,000 for my half.

-Now, a new fence is on the roadmap for us, we just need to find the best 200 Amp IGBT AC DC TIG/Stick welder under 1000$, and it’s something we wanted to get done as soon as possible.
+Now, a new fence is on the roadmap for us, and it’s something we wanted to get done as soon as possible.
 But not just yet (the kitchen comes first) and certainly not at that price. $3k for a fence was not in the budget any time soon.

 I stressed out majorly about this.
 Raged, worried, spent ages researching the law and our obligations.
 Wrote back outlining my viewpoint and countering their proposal (which boiled down to, we do not currently have the funds or desire to do this right now).